michaelelrom/community/README.md

 ## Getting started

-The directories in this repository will be structured as follows:
+If applicable, the directories in this repository will be structured as follows:

     Assets
     ├── Vendor